- Side Effects

-What is the difference between cetirizine and loratadine?
+What is the difference between cetirizine (Zyrtec) and loratadine (Claritin)?

-- Cetirizine and loratadine are non-sedating antihistamines used to treat symptoms of allergic reaction such as symptoms of seasonal hay fever (allergic rhinitis) such as sneezing, runny nose, red/watery/itchy eyes, hives, and allergic skin rash.
+- Cetirizine and loratadine are non-drowsy antihistamines used to treat symptoms of cold or allergies, including symptoms of seasonal hay fever (allergic rhinitis) such as sneezing, runny nose, and red/watery/itchy eyes.

-- Brand names for Cetirizine include Zyrtec, Zyrtec Allergy, and Zyrtec Hives Relief.
+- Brand names for Cetirizine include Zyrtec, Zyrtec Allergy, Children's Zyrtec Allergy, Children's Zyrtec Hives Relief, PediaCare Children's 24 Hour Allergy, Aller-Tec, and Wal-Zyr.
 Brand names for loratadine include Claritin, Claritin RediTabs, Alavert, Claritin Hives Relief, Children's Claritin, and others.

 - Both cetirizine and loratadine are available over-the-counter (OTC) and in generic form.

 - Side effects of cetirizine and loratadine that are similar include drowsiness, dry mouth, headache, and fatigue.

 - Side effects of cetirizine that are different from loratadine include nausea, jitteriness, and sore throat.

 - Side effects of loratadine that are different from cetirizine include nervousness and difficulty sleeping.

 - Histamine is a chemical responsible for many of the signs and symptoms of allergic reactions such as swelling of the lining of the nose, sneezing, and itchy eyes.